wimwenigerkind/dockware-shopware/README.md

 This also gives you the experience, that you can just write any supported Shopware 6 version as tag, without thinking, and you end up with the correct image and correct Shopware 6 version.

-The **dockware/shopware-essentials** image is versioned with semantic versioning and will only be updated if relevant changes are made in the operating system or packages.
+The **dockware/shopware-essentials** image is versioned with semantic versioning and will always be updated if relevant changes are made in the operating system or packages.
+Shopware versions that are then built afterward will automatically contain these changes.

 The source code in this repository is always the **latest Shopware version**.

+### Git Tags

-We use Git Tags to indicate releases (sw-6.7.2.1).
+We use Git Tags to indicate releases.

+Shopware versions will get tags based on the Shopware version and this pattern: sw-6.7.2.1.
-If an older Shopware version needs a fix, we will create a separate branch for this where we fix the issue and create a second tag (sw-6.7.2.1-v2).
+If an older Shopware version needs a fix, we will create a separate branch for this where we fix the issue and create a second tag (sw-6.6.0.0-v2).

 The shopware-essentials image will get tags like "essentials-1.0.0" and more.

+Please keep in mind, that we try to avoid rebuilding existing Shopware versions.
+Therefore, the used essentials version (operating system stuff) is the one that was available at the time of the release.

 ## Deprecations and Legacy services